 For reimbursements, we sync across a bill and a bill payment (bill payment only if paid via ACH on Ramp).
 You can also find these by going into Expenses > Expenses to look at individual Bills and Bill Payments or Expenses > Vendors to look at by Vendor.

 Note: we create a vendor as the merchant for reimbursements.
+In order to sync reimbursement to your Quickbooks account is QuickBooks Online Essentials tier or higher.

-In the image below, you can see a fully coded reimbursement paid via ACH and how it shows up on QBO.
+In the image below, you can see a fully coded reimbursement paid via ACH and how it shows up on QuickBooks Online.
 On the top right, it is marked as paid.
 The vendor, as seen below is “first name + last name of employee (email)”.
 Other supported fields are Category, Location, Customer, Class, and Billable (Y/N).

 Additionally, the date of the Bill is set to the Approval date (this is because we view the approval date as the day the company recognized the expense).